jetify-com/devbox/docs/app/docs/example_shells/languages/nodejs.md

   ],
 ```

 This will install NodeJS 18, and comes bundled with `npm`.

-To install other versions of NodeJS, you can add:
+Other versions available include:

 * `nodejs-16_x` (NodeJS 16.18)
 * `nodejs-19_x` (NodeJS 19.2)